 Average Weather in Mérida Mexico

-In Mérida, the temperature typically varies from 65°F to 97°F over the course of the year, and is rarely below 57°F or above 103°F.
+In Mérida, the summers are short, sweltering, oppressive, and partly cloudy and the winters are warm, muggy, and mostly clear.
+Over the course of the year, the temperature typically varies from 65°F to 97°F and is rarely below 57°F or above 103°F.

 The hot season lasts for 2.2 months, from April 7 to June 13, with an average daily high temperature above 94°F. The hottest day of the year is May 11, with an average high of 97°F and low of 74°F.